 Air quality

-Good air quality is important for the health and wellbeing of residents and visitors to Eurobodalla Shire.
-Council works with government, industry and our community to protect air quality and to reduce exposure to air pollution.
+Good air quality is important for the health and wellbeing of our community and visitors to Eurobodalla.
+We all play a role in improving the quality of air we breathe and reducing our exposure to air pollution.

 - motor vehicle emissions